-Please read this booklet carefully before your first appointment.
-You can write down any questions or concerns you may have on this page.
+Please read this book have on this page. klet carefully before yo ur first appointmer it.
+You can write d own any questions or concerns you may

 Appendix A: Local Bundled Care Physiotherapy Clinics

 Book your first physiotherapy appointment ASAP, prior to your surgery, so you ensure you have timely access to therapy.